.png)

 Palacio Oriol

 Participants in Bilbao Tango Festival 2026 can stay at a special rate at the iconic Hotel URH Palacio Oriol, the event's main venue.
 This offer is valid for stays of two nights or more, with the option of room only, breakfast included, or half-board (breakfast + dinner).
 Choose a package of two, three, four, five, six, or seven nights.
+Rooms are available for one, two or three people from 50€ per person per night.

 HOW TO BOOK?